The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: RG flow via the partition function

 \subsection{Summary}

 We now summarize the main conclusions of this section, providing some insights into the structure of the general RG-LSS equation: \begin{itemize} \item We provide a master formula \refeq{generalcorr} which describes the source term of the RG equations of stochastic terms \emph{at all orders}, i.e. at all powers $m$ in the current $J$.
 This leads to the complete set of RG equations described by \refeq{masterSol}. \item In general, $m$-th order stochastic moments contribute to $n$-th order moments with $m \geq n$.
 For example, bias terms ($m=1$) lead to runnning of bias coefficients as well as (in general) all stochastic contributions.
 For the specific case of $n=m$, the $\Shell^2_O$ terms are the only contribution.
 Both of these points were already noticed by \cite{Carroll:2013oxa}.
-For $n=m=1$, we recover the results of Paper 1, which are represented by the first row in \reffig{sourcestructure}. \item If all source terms to the RG equations were of the $\Shell^2_O$ type, there would be no coupling between terms with different powers in the current, $J^m$.
+For $n=m=1$, we recover the results of Paper 1, which are represented by the first row in \reffig{sourcestructure}. \item Zeroth and first-order operators do not contribute to leading-in-derivative operators at any order in $J$.
+They only source higher-derivative operators (not shown in \reffig{sourcestructure}).
+Notice that no arrows leave those operators in \reffig{sourcestructure}. \item If all source terms to the RG equations were of the $\Shell^2_O$ type, there would be no coupling between terms with different powers in the current, $J^m$.
 In particular, no stochasticity ($m\geq 2$) would be generated by nonlinear bias ($m=1$).
 However, we find that terms of the form $\Shell_{O_1 \dots O_m}^{2\dots2}$ generate contributions of similar relevance as $\Shell^2_O$ to all higher $m$.
-That is, a single nonlinear bias term $b_{\delta^2}(\Lambda_\ast)$ immediately generates \emph{all stochastic moments} when running to a scale $\Lambda < \Lambda_\ast$.
-This finding differs substantially from the conclusions of \cite{Carroll:2013oxa}, who only considered $\Shell_{O}^{2}$ and $\Shell_{O_1 O_2 }^{11}$ as relevant contributions.
-We find $\Shell_{O_1 O_2 }^{11}$ to be kinematically suppressed, while $\Shell_{O_1 O_2}^{22}$, and its generalization to $2 \to m$ operators, is unsuppressed.\footnote{Another elucidating and perhaps more familiar example of this type of contribution is the renormalization of $\d^{(2)}\d^{(2)}$ that appears for the matter field, which sources a higher-derivative stochastic operator proportional to $k^4$, and therefore absorbed by a term $\left[\nabla^2 J(\vx)\right]^2$ in the effective action.} \item Zeroth and first-order operators do not contribute to leading-in-derivative operators at any order in $J$.
-They only source higher-derivative operators (not shown in \reffig{sourcestructure}).
-Notice that no arrows leave those operators in \reffig{sourcestructure}. \end{itemize}
+Thus, according to our RGE system, a single nonlinear bias term $b_{\delta^2}(\Lambda_\ast)$ immediately generates \emph{all stochastic moments} when running to a scale $\Lambda < \Lambda_\ast$.
+In contrast, Ref.~\cite{Carroll:2013oxa} found that higher-order stochastic terms are generated by successive ``rounds'' of the RG flow, as they only considered $\Shell_{O}^{2}$ and $\Shell_{O_1 O_2 }^{11}$ contributions.
+As discussed in \refsec{introsummary}, the difference arises because the intermediate state in the approach of \cite{Carroll:2013oxa} involves \emph{nonlocal interactions}, while our RGE are written directly in terms of the local interaction terms that emerge in the IR limit. \end{itemize} In short, we have derived the most general running of the EFT of LSS coefficients in \refeq{masterSol}.
+This result can be straightforwardly used (both at field-level and by $n$-point functions) to validate the running of the freee EFT coefficients.
+It can also be used to renormalize any $n$-point function at any loop order including stochastic terms.
+Our result goes beyond the usual $n$-point function renormalization considered by other works considering the full RG running of the parameters, with the $n$-point function normalization being the $\L \to 0$ limit of the RG running (see Sections~3 and 4 of \cite{Rubira:2023vzw} for a connection between both schemes).